mdn/content/files/en-us/web/api/response/json/index.md

 ## Example

-In our [fetch
-json example](https://github.com/mdn/fetch-examples/tree/master/fetch-json) (run [fetch json live](https://mdn.github.io/fetch-examples/fetch-json/)), we create a new request using the {{DOMxRef("Request.Request", "Request()")}} constructor, then use it to fetch a `.json` file.
+In our [fetch JSON example](https://github.com/mdn/fetch-examples/tree/master/fetch-json) (run [fetch JSON live](https://mdn.github.io/fetch-examples/fetch-json/)), we create a new request using the {{DOMxRef("Request.Request", "Request()")}} constructor, then use it to fetch a `.json` file.
 When the fetch is successful, we read and parse the data using `json()`, then read values out of the resulting objects as you'd expect and insert them into list items to